The Ready Room: Discovery season 2 (2019)

 The first season of The Ready Room is an aftershow for the second season of Star Trek: Discovery, with Naomi Kyle as host.
 Episodes were released the day after an episode of Discovery, on Facebook Live as well as CBS All Access.

 Picard season 1 (2020)

 The second season of The Ready Room is an aftershow for the first season of Star Trek: Picard, with Wil Wheaton as host.
 Episodes were released hours after an episode of Picard, free-to-air on Facebook Live, IGTV, and YouTube as well as on CBS All Access for subscribers.
+CBS released a bonus episode of The Ready Room discussing the making of the first season of Picard on July 2, 2020, to coincide with the first day of voting for the 72nd Emmy Award nominations.
+Wil Wheaton returned as host for the special which was filmed remotely due to the COVID-19 pandemic, and referred to as an "Away Mission".

 Lower Decks season 1 (2020)

 A special episode of The Ready Room, with Wil Wheaton returning as host, was released following the premiere of Star Trek: Lower Decks.
 Another aftershow episode was released following the sixth episode, and a virtual panel for the 2020 New York Comic Con was recorded as a third aftershow for the series following its season finale.